 Whenever you happen to be driving in extremely hot conditions, it’s probably best that you don’t use your air conditioning system.
 This might happen when you’re driving through one of the southwestern states which can reach temperatures of 110° during the daytime.
 By engaging your air conditioning system, you will be putting an additional load on your engine, and that can easily cause your car to become overheated.

-If the car does get overheated, you will be left stranded until help arrives at the roadside.
 Better to be somewhat uncomfortable without the air conditioning, than to be stranded along the roadside for hours at a time.

 DO: Check your Oil Level Frequently